BlankOn/tambal/README.md

 # Tambal

-1. Debian DSA and fetch the fixed version of packages
+1. Scan Debian DSA and fetch the fixed version of packages
 2. Evaluate the packages in targeted repository (WIP)
 3. Automate the update to repository (WIP)